jfree/orsonpdf/README.md

 --------------
 OrsonPDF is dual licensed.
 You can use OrsonPDF under the terms of the GNU General Public License version 3 (GPLv3) or later.
 If you prefer not to be bound by the terms of the GPLv3, there is an option to buy a commercial license from Object Refinery Limited - see the OrsonPDF web page for details.

-Other code distributed with OrsonPDF:

-- OrsonPDF integrates the Ascii85OutputStream class written by Ben Upsavs and distributed freely under the (BSD-style) terms listed in the Ascii85OutputStream-license.txt file;
+OrsonPDF integrates the Ascii85OutputStream class written by Ben Upsavs and distributed freely under the (BSD-style) terms listed in the Ascii85OutputStream-license.txt file.

 Change History